16th Munich Earth Skience School

 Philosophy: This workshop combines the thrill of learning, studying, and practicing seismology and new methodologies, with the thrill of wintersports and being out in nature.
 Beware that the hotel is isolated in the mountains, no shopping, little to no public transport to anywhere.
 WLAN is available free of charge at the hotel.
 Note that we provide half pension only, in the ski area (within walking distance) there are restaurants where lunch is available.

 Costs: 850 € (incl.
 5 days accommodation and half pension - breakfast and dinner, three coffee breaks per day, conference facilities, tuition, software).
+Costs have to be covered by lectures and participants.
 Arrival Sunday afternoon, leaving Fri (lunch time).
 Note that the costs do not cover: lunch, drinks during meals, winter sport facilities.
 The number of participants is limited to ~40.
 First come, first serve basis.
 The area can be reached by train from Munich Airport (terminal station: Bayrischzell).
 Please note that there are only a few single rooms.
 You are encouraged to (or might be forced to) sharing a double room.

 Logistics: